Aníbal Sánchez: Washington Nationals

 Coming off a productive bounceback season with the Braves, Sánchez signed a $19 million two-year deal with the division rival Washington Nationals on December 27, 2018.
 The deal also includes a club option for the 2021 season.
 Sánchez earned his 100th career win on June 16, 2019, against the Arizona Diamondbacks In 2019 he was 11–8 with a 3.85 ERA in 30 starts, and led all NL pitchers in errors with four.

 In Game 1 of the 2019 National League Championship Series against the St. Louis Cardinals, Sánchez took a no-hitter into the 8th inning before allowing a pinch-hit single to José Martínez with two outs.
 Sánchez became the 6th pitcher in MLB postseason history to carry a no-hit bid for at least 7 2/3 innings.
 With teammate Max Scherzer losing his bid for a no-hitter in the 7th inning the next day, Sánchez and Scherzer repeated a feat they accomplished in Games 1 and 2 of the 2013 American League Championship Series.
 No other pair of starting pitchers has ever held the same team hitless through the first five innings of consecutive postseason games; Sánchez and Scherzer have now done it twice.

 In 2020 he was 4–5 with a 6.62 ERA.
 He led the NL in earned runs allowed (39).
 He became a free agent after the season.

 On February 23, 2021, it was reported that Sánchez had turned down "multiple" major league offers since he held a January showcase, stating that he was concerned over COVID-19 and the protocols that surround it.
 Although a report stated that Sánchez was planning to sign with a team in late April, Sánchez later stated in mid-July that he was no longer planning to pitch in 2021.
 Sánchez had received some major league offers, but none were at his desired level, as he was seeking an incentive-laden deal.

 On March 13, 2022, Sánchez resigned a minor league deal with the Washington Nationals.
 On April 4, Sánchez had his contract purchased to the big league roster.
 However, he did not make his first scheduled start due to a neck issue and was placed on the 60-day injured list on May 3.
+He was activated on July 14 to start against the Atlanta Braves.
+In 14 starts for Washington, Sánchez logged a 4-6 record and 4.28 ERA with 48 strikeouts in 691/3 innings pitched.

+On May 16, 2023, Sánchez announced his retirement from professional baseball via Instagram.